Russian court jails top Chechen rights activist for 4 years

 Titiyev's predecessor as the regional leader of Memorial, Natalya Estemirova, was kidnapped and killed in 2009.
 The rights group said the killers were acting on the orders of local authorities.

-The Moscow court hearing came as a Council of Europe committee rebuked Russia for failing to halt the police torture of detainees in Chechnya.
+The verdict came a week after the Council of Europe committee rebuked Russia for failing to halt the police torture of detainees in Chechnya.

 A delegation of the council's anti-torture committee said that torture of detainees in Chechnya remained "a deep-rooted problem".